Tree Search vs Optimization Approaches for Map Generation: Methods

-BestFS~\cite{russell2016artificial} is an informed search algorithm which uses a heuristic function and a priority queue to select the most promising nodes in the search tree first.
-Similar to the BFS and DFS, the search terminates as soon as a solution node is found.
+\textbf{Greedy Best First Search (GBFS)} is an informed search algorithm which uses the cost to reach the goal as heuristic function and a priority queue to select the most promising nodes in the search tree first.